Information You Can Find in Our Guide:

 Seeking employment opportunities can seem like a full-time job with all the time and effort put into looking for open positions, sending resumes and filling out applications.
-However, finding your next job can be easy if you utilize the resources available to job seekers.
+However, finding your next job can be easier if you utilize the resources available to job seekers.
 Below is a list of approaches that can help you locate work openings as well as a strategic plan to obtain employment.

-Job Boards and Career Sites
+Understanding Job Boards and Career Sites

 The antiquated job board was simply a place for employers to post employment opportunities in a publicly viewed area.
 Modern online career sites are similar in purpose, as businesses list available positions, but they also encourage job hunters to post resumes.
 Career websites offer additional career building resources like resume services.
 More than 40 percent of applications stem from job boards, while over 30 percent of applications derive from career sites.
 Applying on job sites is sometimes as easy as uploading your resume and clicking on each available job.
 However, some positions require applicants to fill out digital applications.

-Utilize Your Contacts
+How to Utilize Your Contacts

 The expression, “It’s not what you know but who you know” is particularly true when searching for employment.
 Referrals are the top way job seekers find employment.
 Businesses value employee referrals, as recommendations are more cost effective than traditional search and hiring practices.
 Although referrals make up only seven percent of applications, more than 40 percent of hires are recommendations from current employees.
 Referred employees also start sooner than other new hires.